Bira/octopus-carnival/_drafts/wir-mm-4e-destrachan.md

 ## The Lore

-Destrachans are sapient predators, roaming dungeons and other underground locations guided by their non-visual senses.
+Destrachans are blind sapient predators, roaming dungeons and other underground locations guided by their non-visual senses.
 When they find something they think they can eat, they kill it dead using bone-shattering bursts of sound.
 They can learn to mimic sounds they hear often, and will use those to help disguise their